Umpqua to buy Sterling Financial in $2 billion deal

-NEW YORK (Reuters) - Umpqua Holdings Corp (UMPQ.O) has agreed to buy private-equity backed Sterling Financial Corp STSA.O in a $2 billion cash-and-stock deal, the companies said on Wednesday.
+NEW YORK, Sept 11 (Reuters) - Umpqua Holdings Corp has agreed to buy private-equity backed Sterling Financial Corp in a $2 billion cash-and-stock deal, the companies said on Wednesday.

 Sterling shareholders will receive 1.671 shares of Umpqua and $2.18 in cash for each share of Sterling common stock they hold.
 That equates to roughly $30.52 in value based on Umpqua’s closing price of $16.96 on Wednesday.